-The opening was planned during spring 2020.
+The opening was planned for spring 2020.
 However, the coronavirus has delayed it.

 Best Route 66 Attractions to Explore

 Springfield Missouri is considered to be one of the best cities to explore Route 66 attractions along the entire route.
-Below are the best route 66 attractions to explore.
+Below is the best route 66 attractions to explore.

 Red’s Giant Hamburg

 A Route 66 Ditty: “Making mistakes is better than faking perfections.”
 Speaking of mistakes, Owner Sheldon “Red” Chaney misjudged the height necessary for his diner’s sign.
 So what was supposed to read “hamburger’ was iconically shortened to “hamburg.”

 The original Route 66 diner opened after WWII and was knocked down in the 90s.
 However, the sign remains in The Birthplace of Route 66 Roadside Park, which eventually will hold a sculpture, motor court, and retro gas station.
 Last year, a bigger replica of the diner was opened in Springfield, Missouri, the birthplace of Route 66.

 Making memories since 1926, the historic Gillioz Theatre is the region’s top event destination, combining architectural intimacy with artistic excellence.

 Elvis stayed here!
 Our pilgrimage along route 66 has taken us to many unique places including the Best Western Route 66 Rail Haven.
 Located in Springfield, M.O., this vintage route 66 motor court was formerly known as the Rail Haven Motel.
 A beautiful replica of the classic neon sign now sits on the property.